Colons show equivalence or explanation; semi-colons can replace a full stop to show extra closeness of two statements

 (b) (SEMI-COLON) Spanish and Portuguese are both spoken widely in South America; English and French are the main European languages spoken in Africa.

-Some English writers would want to add a colon after are (or a similar verb, e.g. include) but it is a disputed usage.
-I would suggest that the only time when a colon should be used after words that do not make a possible complete sentence is when the next words (after the colon) are physically separated from it – as bullet points, for example, or in a table (see 74.
-Listing 3: Bullet Points).
+Sentences of this kind typically have a verb immediately before the colon, commonly BE (cf. are above) or an equivalent like COMPRISE (see 162.
+The Language of Classification).
+However, this is a disputed usage.
+I would suggest that the only time when a colon should be used directly after a verb is when the next words (after the colon) are physically separated from it – as bullet points, for example, or in a table (see 74.
+Sentence Lists 3: Bullet Points).

 Turning to the words after the colon or semi-colon, these are similar to each other in that they add information about the words before.
 This added information is very like the sort of information that a new sentence can add to the sentence before it (as described in the post 18.
 Relations Between Sentences).
 It is mostly the kind of added information that dictates whether to use a colon, a semi-colon or a full stop before it.

 Colons introduce a different kind of added information from that of semi-colons.
 They say that the added information is equivalent to the information before (or is a reason for it), while semi-colons indicate other types of link.
 In example (a) above, the equivalence is between promising future and become very rich.

 We could express this equivalence with an “equals” sign, like this: promising future = become very rich.
 In fact, a colon can be thought of as a non-mathematical equals sign.
 Its physical appearance reflects this: its top and bottom parts (two dots) look alike, just as the top and bottom of “=” look alike.

 Equivalence after a colon may or may not be in the form of a list.
 It is not a list in sentence (a) above, but it is in the following example:

 (d) South America has two main languages: Spanish and Portuguese.